7.5.3 Soldering Surface Mount Gull Wing Components, Hot Gas Method

 This procedure most closely duplicates the physical characteristics of the original, and most probably complies with all the functional, environmental and serviceability factors.

-Kit includes tools and materials needed to protect heat sensitive area of a circuit board during rework.
+Heat Shield Kit Includes materials to protect heat sensitive area of a PCB during rework.

 Additional Items and Supplies